CaptainMarvelDanvers/Neonatal-incubator-for-developing-countries/README.md

 ![alt text](https://user-images.githubusercontent.com/46792060/72289573-b2e4af00-364b-11ea-8719-26426a0036b8.jpeg)

 ### Arduino code
-Few things to consider before
+Few things to consider before:

-DHT11 SENSOR will need atleast 1s to update it's values.
+1. DHT11 SENSOR will need atleast 1s to update it's values.
-PID system can be impruven on with more testing around the constants Kp, ki and kd
+2. PID system can be impruven on with more testing around the constants Kp, ki and kd

 ```markdown
 #include <dht.h>
 #include <LiquidCrystal.h>